-Name of Executive Title Base Salary Date of Agreement David N. Weidman President and Chief Executive Officer \$900,000 February 23, 2005 Dr. Lyndon E. Cole Executive Vice President \$700,000 February 24, 2005 John J. Gallagher III (1) Executive Vice President, and Chief Financial Officer \$675,000 August 31, 2005 Dr. Andreas Pohlmann Executive Vice President, and Chief Administrative Officer \$650,000 February 23, 2005 Curtis S. Shaw Executive Vice President, General Counsel and Corporate Secretary \$575,000 April 18, 2005
+Name of Executive Title В ase Salary Date of Agreement David N. Weidman President and Chief Executive Officer \$ 900,000 February 23, 2005 Dr. Lyndon E. Cole Executive Vice President \$ 700,000 February 24, 2005 John J. Gallagher III(1) Executive Vice President, and Chief Financial Officer \$ 675,000 August 31, 2005 Dr. Andreas Pohlmann Executive Vice President, and Chief Administrative Officer \$ 650,000 February 23, 2005 Curtis S. Shaw Executive Vice President, General Counsel and Corporate Secretary \$ 575,000 April 18, 2005

-(1) Mr. Gallagher replaced Corliss Nelson as Executive Vice President and Chief Financial Officer on August 31, 2005.
+(1) Mr. Gallagher replaced Corliss J. Nelson as Executive Vice President and Chief Financial Officer on August 31, 2005.

 The Employment Agreement of each of Mr. Weidman, Dr. Cole, Mr. Gallagher and Dr. Pohlmann has an initial term commencing on the dates listed above and continuing through December 31, 2007, unless such Employment Agreement is terminated earlier pursuant to the terms of such Employment Agreement.
+Mr. Pohlmann and the Company have reached such an agreement and his Employment Agreement will terminate December 31, 2006.
+He will be paid his base salary until December 31, 2007 and will be paid his 2007 target bonus of 80% of his base salary.
 Pursuant to the terms of the respective Employment Agreements, Mr. Weidman, Dr. Cole and Dr. Pohlmann shall receive the annual base salary set forth above, subject to future upward adjustment by the Board.
 In addition, each of Dr. Pohlmann, Mr. Gallagher and Dr. Cole shall report to the Chief Executive Officer.
 Each of the Employment Agreements also contemplates that each of Mr. Weidman, Dr. Pohlmann and Dr. Cole will serve as a member on the Board upon request, without additional compensation.
-Unless otherwise agreed by the Company and the respective Executive, continuation of such Executive's employment beyond the initial term shall be deemed employment-at-will and shall not automatically extend the terms of his Employment Agreement, except for certain protective provisions for the benefit of the Company and, in the case of Dr. Pohlmann, the continued effectiveness of the Celanese AG deferred compensation plan and the defined benefit pension as described in his respective Service Agreement.
+Unless otherwise agreed by the Company and the respective Executive, continuation of such Executive's employment beyond the initial term shall be deemed employment-at-will and shall not automatically extend the terms of his Employment Agreement, except for certain protective provisions for the benefit of the Company.
 Mr. Shaw's employment commenced on the date listed above.
 Pursuant to the terms of their employment agreements, each of Mr. Shaw and Mr. Gallagher shall receive the base salary set forth above.
-Mr. Shaw, formerly General Counsel (Americas) and Corporate Secretary, was appointed as General Counsel and Corporate Secretary of Celanese Corporation on October 10, 2005, reporting to Mr. Weidman.
+Mr. Shaw, formerly General Counsel (Americas) and Corporate Secretary of Celanese Corporation on October 10, 2005, reporting to Mr. Weidman.

 Each of the Executives is entitled to receive an annual bonus award based on actual achievement of performance targets established by the Board.
 At target performance levels, each Executive will be entitled to receive an annual cash bonus ranging from 0-200% of an amount equal to 80% of such Executive's annual base salary.
 Each of the Executives is entitled to reimbursement of reasonable business expenses in accordance with Company policy, and further, each of Mr. Weidman, Dr. Pohlmann and Dr. Cole will be entitled to payment of a car lease through the current term of that lease.
-Each of the

-Executives will be entitled to participate in compensation and employee benefits plans customarily made available to senior executives of the Company from time to time.
+Each of the Executives are entitled to participate in compensation and employee benefits plans customarily made available to senior executives of the Company from time to time.
 In addition, Mr. Weidman will be entitled to participate in defined pension benefits provided by the Company, which are on the same terms as the defined pension benefits provided by Celanese AG to the members of its board of management.
-Each of Dr. Pohlmann and Dr. Cole will also be entitled to participate in the deferred compensation plan and defined benefit pension of Celanese AG.
+Each of Dr. Pohlmann and Dr. Cole are also entitled to participate in the deferred compensation plan and defined benefit pension of Celanese AG.